 Day 2: Whitewater Rafting in the Famous Grand Canyon of the Snake River!
 This will be the highlight of the trip, and many groups enjoy doubling up on this activity by taking trips back to back.
 For extra excitement, sign up for the Small Boat Slam!

-There are plenty of other activities to add, with blue-ribbon fly-fishing, site seeing in Yellowstone National Park, Grand Teton National Park, Mountain Coasters and Alpine Slides, etc. Jackson Hole is an amazing place to bring your groups, and experience the playland we call home.
+There are plenty of other activities to add, with blue-ribbon fly-fishing, site seeing in Yellowstone National Park, Grand Teton National Park, Mountain Coasters and Alpine Slides, etc. Jackson Hole is an amazing place to bring your group white water rafting to experience the playland we call home.

 If you are not into planning your own High Adventure trips, you may be interested in High Adventure Programs offered by local Scout Councils.
 Those are great programs, and if you have the chance to attend, you should take it.
 Here are links to some of them:

 Teton High Adventure Base in Jackson, Wyoming offers Whitewater and Scenic Rafting, River Canoeing, Project C.O.P.E., Mountain Biking, and so many other activities

 Ridgeline Base Camp in the beautiful Unita Mountains offers some great Trekking Packages for youth and leaders.

 Camp Newfork offers a canoe trek on the Green River reminiscent of those who explored this land hundreds of years ago.